LECTURE: Oct. 11, 2019

 FREE PRE-LECTURE MINI-CLASS!

 Need a quick introduction or review of the language and concepts that will be featured in this evening’s lecture?
 Come to the Joyce Beers Community Center for a pre-lecture mini-class from 6:30 – 7:00 pm – free with your paid attendance for the evening’s lecture!
 Please arrive a few minutes early so you have time to register before the class begins.
-WORKSHOP: July 14, 2018, 10 am – 1 pm
+WORKSHOP: Oct 12 2019, 10 am – 1 pm, Joyce Beers Community Center

 Saturn: A Newer Look at an Older Devil